spirit-code/spirit/core/docs/INPUT.md

 *Pairs*: Leaving out either exchange or DMI in the pairs is allowed and columns can be placed in arbitrary order.
-Note that instead of specifying the DM-vector as `Dx Dy Dz`, you may specify it as `Da Db Dc` if you prefer, you may also specify the magnitude separately as a column `Dij`.
+Note that instead of specifying the DM-vector as `Dijx Dijy Dijz`, you may specify it as `Dija Dijb Dijc` if you prefer.
+You may also specify the magnitude separately as a column `Dij`, but note that if you do, the vector (e.g. `Dijx Dijy Dijz`) will be normalized.

 *Quadruplets*: Columns for these may also be placed in arbitrary order.